Chemical Utilities

 feature_resolution_issues(df, features, show_cols=None)

-Identify and print groups in a DataFrame where the given features have more than one unique SMILES.
+Identify and print groups in a DataFrame where the given features have more than one unique SMILES, sorted by group size (largest number of unique SMILES first).

 Parameters: